icebert04/icebert04.github.io/_posts/2018-6-9-stay-single-first.md

 Our Government should implement information campaigns and programs that can educate these young girls.
 While parents must bring their daughters to school consistently for them to be educated, get some skills, earn a stable income, where their daugthers may more likely marry later and delay childbearing until they are ready.

 Ladies, please be wise and think first before making an act.
-Life is precious and believe or not... you can control it even if life is full of uncertainties.
+Life is precious and believe it or not... you can control it even if life is full of uncertainties.
 Enjoy your youth.
 It's an advice where most adult people gives to lessen their regret.
 I'll make this very simple....
 What life do you want?
 The 17 year old Filipina with 4 children or my Web Developer friend from Japan?
 It's a no brainer....
 I'll take the life of Cassandra in a heartbeat!